Lockheed Martin Corporation (LMT)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle (CCC) of Lockheed Martin Corp. has shown fluctuations over the past eight quarters.
-The CCC measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
-A lower CCC is generally more favorable as it indicates a shorter time for the company to receive cash from its investments.
+The cash conversion cycle of Lockheed Martin Corporation has shown a declining trend from March 31, 2020, to December 31, 2024.
+The cash conversion cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash from sales.
+A lower cash conversion cycle indicates that the company is able to efficiently manage its working capital and generate cash flow.

 See also: